pikvm/pikvm/pages/Community_FAQ.md

 [Back to the Top](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#Index)

 ### Help!
 I ran out of space aka room!
 What now?

+(This is no longer nessessary on the newer images as the main partition was increased)
 - You’ve cached package updates you no longer need.
 - Enter read/write mode by executing rw as root
 - Execute the following as root to clear the package cache